verdi-workshop/2024/_talks/improving.md

 ---
-name: 'On improving the robustness of convolutional neural networks using in-parameter zero-space error correction codes'
+name: 'On Improving the Robustness Of Convolutional Neural Networks Using In-Parameter Zero-Space Error Correction Codes'
 categories:
   - Invited Talks
 speakers: